-Used to be only Republicans used the term “reality-based community” to refer to principled Americans who stubbornly cling to the concepts like duty, honor and truth.
+Used to be only Republicans used the term “reality-based community” to refer to principled Americans who stubbornly clung to concepts like duty, honor and truth.

 However, some Hillary Clinton loyalists also have begun to embrace self-serving lies in the wake of her stunning defeat.
 Their main source of comfort being the fiction that the same voters who elected America’s first black president in 2008 and 2012 became Klansmen in 2016.